thomaseizinger/create-react-extension/CONTRIBUTING.md

-# Contributing to Create React App
+# Contributing to Create React Extension

 Loving Create React App and want to get involved?
 Thanks!
 There are plenty of ways you can help.